airr-community/airr-standards/docs/packages/airr-R/about.rst

 AIRR Standards Reference Library
 --------------------------------

-R package for importing AIRR standard formatted data.
+``airr`` is an R package for working with data formatted according to the AIRR Data Representation Standard.
+It includes the full set of schema definitions along with simple functions for read, write and validation.

 Dependencies
 ------------